Blippi: History

 Until May 2021, the Blippi character was only portrayed by Stevin John.
-On May 8, Clayton Grimm, who played Blippi in live performances, performed as Blippi for the first time on the channel and hosted as an alternative Blippi with John.
+On May 8, Clayton Grimm, who had played Blippi in live performances, performed as Blippi for the first time on the channel and hosted as an alternative Blippi with John.
 On October 9, 2021, Moonbug announced the addition of a new character named Meekah (played by Kaitlin Becker and Cashae Monya).
-The spin-off series Blippi's Treehouse started airing on December 1, 2021, on Amazon Kids+, with two more characters, Scratch and Patch (both are puppets).
+The spin-off series Blippi's Treehouse started airing on December 1, 2021, on Amazon Kids+, with two puppet characters, Scratch and Patch.

 On November 16, 2024, Ben Mayer started performing as Blippi on the new series Blippi's Vroom Vroom Vehicle Show.

+Controversy

+In 2019, Stevin John's pre-stardom video of defecating on a friend for edgy internet humor went viral, receiving criticism from parents and fans alike.

 Distribution

 On October 13, 2022, Moonbug Entertainment partnered with Virgin Media to bring Blippi and other Moonbug programs to the United Kingdom.
 The show expanded to Southeast Asia in March 2021 when Moonbug partnered with POPS Worldwide to bring children's content to the POPS Kids app.
 Netflix acquired the streaming license to Blippi in January 2022.